Battle of Grunwald: Archaeological excavations

 Several artifacts from the battlefield are known from historical record, for example stone balls in the church of Stębark (Tannenberg) and a metal helmet with holes in the church of Mielno which was gifted to Frederick William IV of Prussia when he visited the battlefield in 1842, but they have not survived to the present day.
 The first amateur archeological research was carried out in 1911 in hopes of finding the mass graves mentioned by Jan Długosz at the church of Stębark.
 The church was surveyed with ground-penetrating radar in 2013 but little evidence of the mass graves was found.

-The first more thorough archaeological excavations of the battlefield were carried out in 1958–1960 in connection with the construction of the memorial site and museum.
+The first more thorough archaeological excavations of the battlefield were carried out in 1958–1960 in the run-up to the 550th anniversary, connected to the construction of the memorial site and museum.
 The government showed great interest in the excavations and sent helicopters and 160 soldiers to help.
 Research continued in later decades, but yielded very little results with the exception of the area around the ruined chapel.
 Several mass graves were found at the chapel: remains of six people in the vestibule, 30 people next to the southern wall, more than 130 people in three pits adjacent to the chapel, and about 90 people in the sacristy.
 Many remains showed signs of traumatic injuries.
 Some skeletons showed signs of being burned and moved.
 Mass burials, including of women and children, were also found in the villages of Gilgenburg (Dąbrówno) and Faulen (Ulnowo).
 The massacre in Gilgenburg was known from written sources, but the burial in Faulen was unexpected.
 In the fields, very few items of militaria were found.
-In 1958–1990, only 28 artifacts were found connected to the battle: ten crossbow bolts, five arrowheads, a javelin head, two sword pieces, two gun bullets, six pieces of gauntlets, and two small arms bullets.
+In 1958–1990, only 28 artefacts were found connected to the battle: ten crossbow bolts, five arrowheads, a javelin head, two sword pieces, two gun bullets, six pieces of gauntlets, and two small arms bullets.